michaelv2/pynest-logger/README.md

 Script to log Nest thermostat details, using the output from the excellent [pynest](https://github.com/smbaker/pynest) script.

-To use the script, edit lines 24-28 specifing your Nest login credentials and where to log the data:
+To use the script, first download pynest, then edit lines 24-28 specifing your Nest login credentials and where to log the data:

 ```perl
 my $outfile = '/Path_to_logfile';   # logfile location